Charcoal burner: In popular culture

 In Swedish children's author Maria Gripe's Hugo and Josephine trilogy (the middle book of which was made into the film Hugo and Josephine in 1967), the character Hugo's father is a charcoal burner.
-Both father and son are portrayed as independent, unmaterialistic people with forestcraft skills.
+Both father and son are portrayed as independent, unmaterialistic people with forest craft skills.
 When Hugo is first introduced, his father the charcoal burner is in prison for assault, something Hugo attributes to him trying to live in a town instead of alone in the forest.